zeebe-io/zeebe-chaos/chaos-days/blog/2023-05-19-Continuing-SST-Partitioning-toggle/index.md

 [696/697] Created process instance with key 6755399441057737 on partition 3.
 Send create process instance command, with BPMN process ID 'benchmark' and version '-1' (-1 means latest) [variables: '', awaitResult: false]
 [697/697] Created process instance with key 2251799813687255 on partition 1.
-The steady-state was successfully verified!
+The steady state was successfully verified!
 ```

 ![pi](operate-pi.png)